 This course allows the student to apply what they have learned in the program curriculum to practical use in a healthcare facility under the direct supervision of a preceptor on the site.
-Through the externship experience, students gain first- hand knowledge of the workplace and perform the assigned duties to meet the expectations in a professional setting.
+Through the externship experience, the students gain first-hand knowledge of the workplace and perform the assigned duties to meet the expectations in a professional setting.
 Students are expected to adapt to the work environment and reflect regularly on their learning and observations.
 The externship work performed is not to be paid.

-Prerequisite(s): All Medical Assisting program courses
+Prerequisite(s): Successful completion of all prior program coursework